Frequently Asked Questions

 Yes, there may be circumstances which allow us to issue a Temporary Exemption Notice (TEN) to enable the HMO use to come to an end.
 We will require you to submit a Temporary Exemption Notice application to addhmo.admin@warwickdc.gov.uk setting out your reasons and providing copies of any tenancy agreements.

-If you currently let to professionals with a tenancy expiry date no later than August 2024, we may require you to issue Section 21 notices in order to take control of bringing the HMO use to an end.
-However, for tenancies expiring beyond August 2024, it may not be possible to issue a TEN if there is no clear route to bringing the HMO use to an end within a short period.
+For tenancies with more than 3-6 months left, it may not be possible to issue a TEN if there is no clear route to bringing the HMO use to an end within a short period.

 Remember, you only need to reduce the occupancy to no more than 2 persons so the property is no longer an HMO.
 It need not be completely vacated.